-Number of guest nights

-Since opening in 2017, our guest nights (nights spent at our resort by guests) increased.
-In 2023 we had around 20.000 more guest than in our first year.
+Since opening in December 2017, our overnight stays (sum of overnight stays per guest at our resort) have increased.
+Compared to 2023, we had more guest nights in 2024 and a comparable number to 2019.
 Energy management is the essential foundation of our sustainability and environmental protection efforts.
 We are committed to reducing our overall energy consumption and in particular, our use of non-renewable energy by improving our energy efficiency and considering all opportunities to use renewable energy.
 In addition to technical changes, we are also committed to promoting fundamental behavioural changes among employees and guests to reduce our carbon emissions.
 We have over 3,600 photovoltaic panels with a total capacity of 1MW (peak) on the roofs of our staff area and can generate more than a quarter of our energy during daylight hours from solar power.
 Most of the electricity generated by solar energy is fed directly into the grid.